OlivierJeannin/olivierjeannin.github.io/source/_posts/Algorithm/analysis.md

 ### Ignoring Something

-we only count the operations that are:
+We only count the operations that are:

 - most costly
 - executed most frequently